SMALL BENEFIT EXEMPTION Understanding the Small Benefit Exemption in Ireland

 Understanding and adhering to the conditions of the Small Benefit Exemption in Ireland is crucial, as failing to do so could render the entire benefit taxable.
 Key points include:

-• A maximum of two vouchers or benefits are allowed per tax year.
-Should more than two be given, only the initial two are eligible for Tax-Free status.
+• A maximum of five vouchers or benefits are allowed per tax year.
+Should more than five be given, only the initial five are eligible for Tax-Free status.
 Unused allowances are not transferable to subsequent years.

 • The aggregate benefit can only be used to purchase goods or services and cannot be exchanged in part or in full for cash.
 For example, prepaid cards enabling cash withdrawals are not permissible.